k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 ## Example #3: Hotfix

-This example illustrates a case that hotfix is required, where one of the developers handles it, while another continues to work on the main branch, without collisions.
+This example illustrates a required-hotfix case, where one of the developers handles the hotfix implementation, while another continues to work on the main branch, without any collisions.

 * DEV 2 assigned to make a hotfix and switch to work based on tag (by doing it he detached from tag and needs to make his changes on a some branch).
 * When DEV 2 initiates the Tag Version action, Studio offers him the next version - 1.0.1, which is the next consecutive version that follows the current version - 1.0.0.
 DEV 2 overrides this value with HF version ("1.0.0-HF1").